andrew1440/PASSWORD-LOCKER/README.md

 exit for leaving the site
 ## Behaviour Driven Development
-Behavior	Input	 Output
+Behavior 	    bInput	                       Output
 on load 	    loging/signup 	               Access to the account on login  	  show the credential detail	   the store credentials are displayed Search for    credential	input account 	   credentials with that name displays option of exit 	choose exit option	       exit